ESMValGroup/ESMValTool_Tutorial/_episodes/10-debugging.md

 >
 >> ## Solution
 >>
->> 1. Check project data configuration to see if the correct directory for input data is introduced.
-See [data sources configuration](https://docs.esmvaltool.org/projects/ESMValCore/en/latest/quickstart/configure.html#data-sources).
-For example, [data-hpc-dkrz.yml](https://github.com/ESMValGroup/ESMValCore/blob/main/esmvalcore/config/configurations/data-hpc-dkrz.yml)
+>> 1. Check project data configuration to see if the correct directory for
+>> input data is introduced.
+See [data sources](https://docs.esmvaltool.org/
+>> projects/ESMValCore/en/latest/quickstart/configure.html#data-sources).
+>> For example, [data-hpc-dkrz.yml](https://github.com/ESMValGroup/ESMValCore/blob/main/
+>> esmvalcore/config/configurations/data-hpc-dkrz.yml)
 >> 2. Check the available data, regarding exp, mip, ensemble, start_year, and end_year
 >> 3. Check the variable names in the diagnostics section in the recipe
 > {: .solution}